MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/delete-log-data.md

 - `operator` - Supported operators are `==`, `=~`, `in`, `in~`, `>`, `>=`, `<`, `<=`, `between`.
 - `value` -

-The example above applies a filter on the `TimeGenerated` field, but the you can include multiple filters.
+The example in this section applies a filter on the `TimeGenerated` field, but you can include multiple filters.

 ## Check delete data operation status